salaficoding/Basic-Calculator/README.md

 ---

 ## ✨ **Acknowledgments**
-This project is part of the **Salafi Coding Initiative** aimed at making programming fun, interactive, and accessible for everyone.
+This project is part of the **Salafi Coding Project** aimed at making programming fun, interactive, and accessible for everyone.

 ---